Approximating Electoral Control Problems: Preliminaries

 In their seminal work, Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:control} defined the notion of ``constructive control'' in the ``unique-winner model,'' and their work was substantially expanded upon in subsequent work.

-In this section, we defined the control problems we study in this paper---those are often termed the ``standard'' control problems---along with certain natural variants of those problems that have been raised in the literature and for which we are able to provide results.
+In this section, we define the ``standard control problems''---which were originally defined by \cite{bar-tov-tri:j:control} and \cite{hem-hem-rot:j:destructive-control}--- along with certain natural variants of those problems that have been raised in the literature and for which we are able to provide results.
 Each of these problems has been originally defined in the literature as a decision problem, but our work is about approximation algorithms, so we need to provide definitions for the optimization versions of these problems.

-Definition~\ref{d:control-types} specifies ten decision control problems associated with each election system $\cale$, and six of those are what we call ``partition-based.''
-Each such problem consists of subelections from which winners are elected to proceed in a final round.
-We use in our problems the standard tie-handling rules, namely the ties-eliminate (TE) rule---in which only the candidate who uniquely wins a subelection is able to proceed to the next round---and the ties-promote (TP) rule---in which all winners of a subelection proceed to the next round.
+Each partition-based problem in Definition~\ref{d:control-types} consists of subelections whose winners proceed to a final round.
+To remain consistent with the work of \cite{bre:msthesis:approximations}, we use as tie-breaking rules for subelections the ties-eliminate (TE) rule---in which only a unique winner of a subelection proceeds to the next round---and the ties-promote (TP) rule---in which all winners of a subelection proceed to the next round.
+For each such problem, every election (in each stage) is conducted using the same voting rule.
+Thus each partition-based-problem definition implicitly defines two problems, and so Definition~\ref{d:control-types} specifies 10 decision control problems for each voting rule~$\cale$.

-Related to partitioning, we define a partition of a candidate set $C$ as a pair of disjoint subsets $C_1$ and $C_2$ such that $C_1 \cup C_2 = C$ and $C_1 \cap C_2 = \emptyset$, where $\cup$ and $\cap$ are standard set union and intersection.
-Similarly, we define a partition of a (multi)set of voters $V$ as a pair of multisets $V_1$ and $V_2$ such that their multiset sum is equal to $V$.
-To better align with the notation used in the COMSOC literature, we often abuse notation by using the standard union symbol ``$\cup$'' to denote the multiset sum.
-That is, when dealing with multisets, the expression $V_1 \cup V_2$ is interpreted as the multiset sum of $V_1$ and $V_2$.
+Related to partitioning, we define a partition of a candidate set $C$ as a pair of disjoint subsets $C_1$ and $C_2$ such that $C_1 \cup C_2 = C$.
+Similarly, we define a partition of a collection of votes $V$ as a pair $V_1$ and $V_2$ that when merged (denoted by $V_1 \cup V_2$, as is consistent with the prevalent notation in the literature) equals $V$.

-\begin{definition}[\cite{car-cha-hem-nar-tal-wel:j:sct}] Let $\cale$ be an election system. \begin{enumerate} \item In the \textbf{constructive control by adding candidates} problem for $\cale$ (denoted by $\cale\dash\CC\AC$), we are given two disjoint sets of candidates $C$ and $A$, a collection of votes $V$ over $C \cup A$, a candidate $p \in C$, and a nonnegative integer $k$.
-We ask if there is a set $A' \subseteq A$ such that (i)~$\|A'\| \leq k$ and (ii)~$p$ is a unique winner of $\cale$ election $(C\cup A', V)$.
+\begin{definition}[\cite{car-cha-hem-nar-tal-wel:j:sct}] Let $\cale$ be a voting rule. \begin{enumerate} \item In the \textbf{constructive control by adding candidates} problem for $\cale$ (denoted by $\cale\dash\CC\AC$), we are given two disjoint sets of candidates $C$ and $A$, a collection of votes $V$ over $C \cup A$, a candidate $p \in C$, and a nonnegative integer $k$.
+We ask if there is a set $A' \subseteq A$ such that (i)~$\|A'\| \leq k$ and (ii)~$p$ uniquely wins $\cale$ election $(C\cup A', V)$.